YUW-GH/bank-customer-churn-analysis/README.md

 - **Age** are the most influential features for churn.
 - Customers aged 35 to 45 have a higher likelihood of churn.
 - Customers in certain geographies (e.g., Germany) exhibit higher churn rates.
-- Customers with lower AUM are more prone to churn.

 ---